 AT COOK WE USE THE SAME INGREDIENTS YOU WOULD USE AT HOME.

 We never put additives or preservatives into our food.
 We do occasionally use kitchen cupboard ingredients that include some additives in their sub-ingredients (for example Worcestershire Sauce used in our Spaghetti Bolognese, which contains Tamarind Extract).
-If you’d like to find out more about our ingredients, click here

 At our kitchen, we prepare food by hand using the same ingredients and techniques you would at home.
 We then freeze our meals at -35°C so it tastes freshly made when you cook it at home (no nasty additives or preservatives required).
 Most of our food can be heated from frozen (sometimes in minutes in your microwave).
 Check the instructions below.